RajVarunCTRL/attendify/readme.md

 <img src="https://img.shields.io/badge/PyAutoGUI-used-orange?style=for-the-badge">
 </div>

-FacialAttendanceSystem is a Python application that automates the process of attendance marking using facial recognition.
+EduGuardSystem is a Python application that automates the process of attendance marking using facial recognition.
 It uses the OpenCV library for webcam access and image processing, the `face_recognition` library for detecting and encoding faces, and PyAutoGUI for a failsafe mechanism to terminate the application safely.
 <details>
 <summary><b>Features🌟</b></summary>